Spr19CS210/PA-Drill-Section-Writeups/PA8-CrisprGUIout/README.md

 that were pointed out in your PA6 grading or receive further deductions.

 ## Submission

+For the third peer review assignment, you are required to submit your PA8Main.java file to Aropa AND to Gradescope for the PR3: PA8 peer review assignment.
+*NOTE: There is a SEPARATE Gradescope assignment for the peer review.
+ONLY submit PA8Main.java to Aropa*.

 For this assignment, you are **REQUIRED** to submit all of the following files to Gradescope before Wednesday November 7th at 11:30pm.